Best Survival Tent

 But there are different components to shelter: staying dry and warm; having enough room for your needs; being able to easily transport.

 So we’re here to help you choose the best survival tent for your needs.

-If you’ve decided you need a survival tent, there are a number of components to consider in your selection.
+If you’ve decided you need a survival tent or emergency tent, there are a number of components to consider in your selection.
 The basic factors in choosing a shelter is that it will keep you warm, dry and safe from the elements.